 Stache's closed down and Little Brother's was opened a short time later, this time south of campus in the Short North area.
 The venue went into what I believe was a furniture store, next to a church and youth center.
 The interior was clean and barren.
 It looked as if they fitted an old bar to the wall with a gigantic cooler.
 The restrooms were sterile, unlike the pits in Stache's.
 The stage was four or five feet off the floor, and the sound system was still suspect.

-first show I checked out was Yo La Tengo in late May.
+The first show I checked out was Yo La Tengo in late May.
 I attended the show with a woman who picked me up at a Will Oldham show the previous month at Stache's.
 I saw Grifters the next week with no one in particular.
 Neither show blew me away or made Littlle Brothers feel like home.
 The venue was relatively empty on both nights.
 I was leaving Columbus and thought this was the city's way of breaking its bond with me.

 Then, I saw Guided By Voices.
 It was the second of two shows in as many nights that I saw GBV.
 (The first involved me driving to Dayton ad having my ear cleaned out by the tongue of a strange woman who bummed a cigarette from me.)
 I picked up some friends and headed for Little Brother's for what I thought would be my last night in Columbus.
-Bob Pollard and the rest of the boys rocked that night, sending me off on a drunke
+Bob Pollard and the rest of the boys rocked that night, sending me off on a drunken farewell.

 The story of me returning to Columbus is long one, but I did eventually return.
 It was only a matter of time before I also returned to Little Brother's.
 There were, of course, several more visits by GBV.
 I saw the White Stripes (or the White Strips as it stated on the ticket) for the first time opening for Sleater-Kinney.
 Cat Power (aka Chan Marshall) hid behind her bangs and drunkenly stumbled through a set of old favorites and period Jon Spencer ramblings.
 I saw Built to Spill for the first time and was blown away...until I saw Doug Martsch play a solo set a few years later.